DimplesL/torch-lrcn/README.md

 # torch-lrcn
-torch-lrcn provides a framework in Torch7 for action detection and recognition using Long-term Recurrent Convolutional Networks.
+torch-lrcn provides a framework in Torch7 for action recognition using Long-term Recurrent Convolutional Networks.
 The LRCN model was [proposed by Jeff Donahue et. al in this paper](http://arxiv.org/pdf/1411.4389v3.pdf).
 Find more information about their Caffe code and experiments [here](http://www.eecs.berkeley.edu/~lisa_anne/LRCN_video).

+Note that currently this library does **not** support fine-grained action detection (i.e. a specific label for each frame).
+The detection accuracy it computes is simply the frame accuracy using only a single label for each video.

 # Installation
 ## System setup